Learn How to Get a Private Investigator Licensing in any State

 Wyoming

-Licensing requirements are somewhat different for each state and those requirements may change as new legislation passes.
-Always be sure to check the state’s licensing website for the most up-to-date information.
+Licensing requirements are somewhat different for each state, and those requirements may change as new legislation passes.
+Always check the state’s licensing website for the most up-to-date information.

 Reciprocity Agreements

-Some states have reciprocity agreements that allow P.I.’s to do investigative work in both states.
-Currently, California, Florida, Georgia, Louisiana, North Carolina, Oklahoma, Tennessee,
+Some states have reciprocity agreements that allow PIs to do investigative work in both states.
+California, Florida, Georgia, Louisiana, North Carolina, Oklahoma, Tennessee, and Virginia have reciprocity agreements.
+Of course, these agreements are always subject to change.
+So, please check with the appropriate agency to verify their current status.

 Start Your Business

-After you get a private investigator license, start thinking about the next steps.
-For more information, read our article, How to Get Your Investigation Business Up and Running for helpful tips.
-Furthermore, the article covers important steps such as Business Licensing and insurance considerations.
+After getting a private investigator license, consider the next steps.
+For more information, read our article, How to Get Your Investigation Business Up and Running, for helpful tips.
+Furthermore, the article covers essential steps such as Business Licensing and insurance considerations.
 In addition, it provides helpful information on purchasing equipment and supplies, how to create an online presence, and much more.

 Questions or Comments